straz/pas/pubs/cable/life-without-cable.md

 Wireless Internet is most likely to be the means by which the market penetration of life without cable will take place.
 Already, wireless connectivity in a limited area, like a house, can match the speed of hard-wired connections to the Internet; and can be far cheaper.

-By 2012, almost 50% of the world&#8217;s Internet population will live in the Asia-Pacific region, which makes it unlikely that they will wish to expend the capital for laying coaxial cable or optical fiber to reach a highly concentrated population.</p>
+By 2012, almost 50% of the world&#8217;s Internet population will live in the Asia-Pacific region, which makes it unlikely that they will wish to expend the capital for laying coaxial cable or optical fiber to reach a highly concentrated population.

-    <a name="LIFE WITH CABLE"><strong>LIFE WITH CABLE</strong></a>
+### Life With Cable

-    <p>The technical feasibility of life without cable is more a matter of timing and of a business model than of capability.
+The technical feasibility of life without cable is more a matter of timing and of a business model than of capability.
 Life without cable is already present to a significant extent today (see related story, page 103).
 What will hold up the evolution in this direction will be the habits of a large number of people who are accustomed to remote key sets and who will continue preferring a few buttons rather than the variety offered by a mouse-controlled screen.

 Consumers are right now investing in digital TV and buying expensive LCD and Plasma screens.
 It is unlikely that they would be inclined to immediately dump their large displays in favor of smaller computer screens.
 Internet-based TV is most likely going to be adopted by customers who will bypass the costly upgrading of their TV sets.
 Of course, at Amazon, an Internet-connected HP SL4278N 42-inch 1080p MediaSmart LCD HDTV at the start of May 2008 is only $1,199.99, with free shipping.